 The defence also included a strong artillery component, which included 41 Breda modello 35 20-mm anti-aircraft guns; 85 47-mm anti-tank guns; 26 Solothurn S-18/1000 anti-tank rifles; 41 65-mm (2.56-in) Cannone da 65/17 modello 13 infantry support guns; 147 75- and 77-mm (2.95- and 3.03-in) Cannone da 75/32 modello 37 field guns; 76 Skoda 100-mm (3.94-in) Model 1916 guns and 105-mm (4.13-in) Schneider Canon de 105 mle 1913 guns; and 27 120-mm and 149-mm (5.87-in) Obice da 149/12 modello 14 howitzers.
 However, the large number of gun types, many of them quite old, created difficulties with the supply of spare parts.
 The older guns often had worn barrels, which caused problems with accuracy.
 Ammunition stocks were similarly old and perhaps as many as two-thirds of the fuses were out of date, resulting in excessive numbers of dud rounds.
 There were also several machine gun models, with seven types of ammunition in use.
 The Breda modello 30, the principal light machine gun, had a low rate of fire and a reputation for jamming.
 The Fiat-Revelli modello 1914 was a bulky and complicated weapon prone to stoppages.
 Some of these had been rebuilt as Fiat-Revelli modello 1935 weapons which, while an improvement, were still unreliable.
 The principal medium machine gun, the Breda modello 37, had shortcomings, of which the most significant was its use of 20-round strips of cartridges, which gave it a reduced rate of fire.
 Shortages of raw materials, coupled with the increased technological sophistication of modern weapons, had led to production problems that frustrated efforts to supply the Italian army with the best available equipment.
 As a result, the firepower of the Italian defenders was neither as great nor as effective as it should have been.

 As a 'mobile reserve' there were 13 M13/40 medium tanks and 115 L3/35 tankettes.
 The L3 machines were generally worthless, while the M13/40 machines were effective medium tanks with four machine guns and a turret-mounted 47-mm anti-tank gun for its main armament, and were 'in many ways the equal of British armoured fighting vehicles'.
-The 20 mm (0.79 in) of armour on the M13/40 tanks was considerably thicker than that of the tankettes, but could still be penetrated by the British 2-pdr anti-tank gun, and the tankettes were no match for the British Matilda infantry tanks in either armour or firepower.
+The 20 mm (0.79 in) of armour on the M13/40 tanks was considerably thicker than that of the tankettes, but could still be penetrated by the British 2-pdr anti-tank gun, and the tankettes were in no way a match for the British Matilda infantry tanks in either armour or firepower.
 None of the tanks at Bardia was equipped with radio, making a co-ordinated counterattack difficult.

 Bergonzoli knew that if Bardia and Tobruk held out, a British advance deeper into Libya must eventually falter under the logistical difficulties of maintaining a desert force using an extended overland supply line.
 Not knowing how long he had to hold, Bergonzoli was forced to ration his stocks of food and water so that O’Connor could not simply starve him out.
 Hunger and thirst adversely affected the defenders' morale, which had already been shaken by the defeat at Sidi Barrani.
 The poverty of the medical conditions, most especially the abundance of lice and prevalence of dysentery, also served to undermine morale, and resulted from poor sanitation.